 Multiple key mortgage refinance rates were down today.

-Nationwide averages for 30-year fixed and 15-year fixed refinances both dropped.
-The average rate on 10-year fixed refis, meanwhile, also fell.
+The national averages for 30-year fixed and 15-year fixed refinances both trended down.
+Meanwhile, the average rate on 10-year fixed refis also fell.

-Refinancing rates change daily, but, overall, they are very low by historical standards.
-If you’re in the market to refinance, it could make sense to go ahead and lock if you see a rate you like.
+Refinancing rates are in a constant state of flux, but they continue to represent a bargain compared to rates before the Great Recession.
+If you’re in the market to refinance, it may make sense to go ahead and lock if you see a rate you like.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 3.34 percent, down 1 basis point over the last week.
-A month ago, the average rate on a 30-year fixed refinance was higher, at 3.54 percent.
+The average 30-year fixed-refinance rate is 2.95 percent, down 15 basis points over the last week.
+A month ago, the average rate on a 30-year fixed refinance was higher, at 3.24 percent.

 You can use Bankrate’s mortgage calculator to estimate your monthly payments and see the effect of adding extra payments.
 It will also help you calculate how much interest you’ll pay over the life of the loan.